brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 9. Now we are ready to start the rails server.
 Run `rails s` to start the server on the default port (which is usually port 3000).
 If you would like to specify the port use `rails s -p [port number here]`

 10. Now that our API is running, we need a method to query this API.
-This can be done many ways (including cURL requests, using a browser, or a dedicated application).
+This can be done in many ways (including cURL requests, using a browser, or a dedicated application).
 If you are using MacOS or Ubuntu I suggest you download `Postman` as it provides a nice GUI for API requests.

 11. That completes the setup!
 To learn how to use this application, please see the "Usage Guide" section of this README